pyeventsourcing/eventsourcing/docs/topics/application.rst

 ==================

 The library provides a simple application class ``SimpleApplication`` which can be constructed directly.
-A SQLAlchemy-style database connection string can given, with the optional argument ``uri``.
+The ``uri`` argument is an SQLAlchemy-style database connection string.

 .. code:: python